oliviawudi/IS477-WJ/StatusReport.md

 Total of 1,711 rows were dropped with all syntactic inconsistencies corrected.

 **CFPB**
+There are 1100 rows and 5 columns.
+The rows represents how much volumes of credit card released from the bank in each group of credit score.
+The each feature represents:

+- month - Months obervation count from 2000 Jan.

+- date - Observation date

+- vol - Clean up version of vol_unadj that remove seasonal effects.

+- vol_unadj -The actual total dollar volumn of new credit cards opened that month, which the actual money the bank gave out.

+- credit_score_group - Divided each group by the credit score as:

+  - Deep subprime : <580
+  - Subprime : 580 ~ 619
+  - Near-prime : 620 ~ 659
+  - Prime : 660 ~ 719
+  - Super-prime : 720+

 For completeness, there were no explicit and implicit missing values.
 The date and credit score group contained no empty strings as well.